-Brushing your teeth twice a day with a soft-bristled brush and flossing at least once a day can help prolong the lifespan of tooth bonding.
+Brushing twice a day with a soft-bristled brush and flossing at least once a day can help prolong the lifespan of tooth bonding.

 Routine check-ups and cleaning at the dentist every six months are effective ways to ensure your teeth remain healthy and that your dental bonding lasts long term.

-Avoiding habits that wear down composite resin such as biting your fingernails, grinding your teeth, and chewing ice can also extend the life of your dental bonding.
+Avoiding habits that wear down composite resin such as biting your fingernails, tooth grinding, and chewing ice can also extend the life of your dental bonding.